-• Support least developed countries, including through financial and technical assistance, in
+• Support least developed countries, including through financial and technical assistance, in building sustainable and resilient buildings utilizing local materials.

-3.5.3 Producers shall engage with local communities to ensure that communications of concerns, complaints, or other grievances between community members and producers are understood and addressed in a collaborative manner.

-3.5.3.4 Producers support the development of local resource planning groups composed of agricultural landowners and producers to address local
+- 3.5.3 Producers shall engage with local communities to ensure that communications of concerns, complaints or other grievances between community members and producers are understood and addressed in a collaborative manner. - 3.5.3.4 Producers support the development of local resource planning groups composed of agricultural landowners and producers to address local conservation and environmental issues.